This article contains compensated links; please read my disclaimer for more information.

 You will have to either get entrance tickets for the Vatican Museums or the St. Peter’s Basilica.
 You will still have to purchase entrance tickets for the Dome, and this tour is not guided.

-The Sistine Chapel is a world known chapel where the conclave – the election of the Pope- is being held.
+The Sistine Chapel is a world-known chapel where the conclave – the election of the Pope- is being held.
 The famous Michelangelo painted the Sistine Chapel.
-In addition to the Sistine Chapel, you will find five more pieces of his art in The Vatican.
+In addition to the Sistine Chapel, you will find five more pieces of his art in the Vatican.
 His work in the Sistine Chapel is incredibly detailed and colorful.
-It is forbidden to take pictures in the Chapel, and it must be quiet at all time.
+It is forbidden to take pictures in the Chapel, and it must be quiet at all times.
 But it is difficult to get a room full of people tranquil, so there is a constant buzzing noise.
 People are also taking photos with their phones.
 Some try to do it very discretely like I tried, while some do it more open.